wagtail/wagtail/docs/topics/pages.rst

 Dynamically choosing the template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The template can be changed on a per-instance basis by defining a ``get_template`` method on the page class:
+The template can be changed on a per-instance basis by defining a ``get_template`` method on the page class.
+This method is called every time the page is rendered:

 .. code-block:: python